ni/systemlink-web-interface-template/README.md

 Copy the `Web Server\htdocs` and `Web Server\conf` folders and files to your SystemLink web server (e.g. the NI Web Server)  `C:\Program Files\National Instruments\Shared\Web Server`.

 **Note:** This step is not necessary if you are using NI Packages and SystemLink feeds to install the application on the SystemLink Server.
-See **Installing a Plugin Built in LabVIEW NXG**.
+See **Installing a Plugin Built in G Web Development Software**.

 **Note:** The NI Web Server will need to be restarted for the changes to take effect.